Laurence is available for a wide variety of educational options:

 - Guided Listening Session: Hearing Beneath the Surface

-And also this option for non-musicians/fans desiring a more comprehensive understanding of what’s happening when jazz musicians play:
+And also this option is available for non-musicians/fans desiring a more comprehensive understanding of what’s happening when jazz musicians play:

 Listening to Jazz: The Informed Ear: Jazz Appreciation for the non-playing aficionado